 Of all the natural instincts that come with being a fleshly human is the desire to compare ourselves to other people.
 But just because something is natural does not mean it is godly.
-Recently, Nancy Guthrie, Jen Wilkin, and Jackie Hill Perry participated in a roundtable discussion about the dangers of comparison.
+Recently, Nancy Guthrie, Jen Wilkin, and Jackie Hill Perry participated in a roundtable discussion about the dangers of comparison, which leads to discontent.

 Comparing ourselves to other people can be such a subtle sin because it’s all internal.
 It’s almost like a continuous inward conversation that says you are lacking something that someone else has.
 Not all of comparison is sinful, though.
 Like when a younger mother sees an older mother interact with her children in a way that is noble and appealing.
 It’s ok to aspire to mother in the same way.
 What would be wrong is to become discouraged and guilt-ridden because your kids are not “turning out” like the children of other parents.